akabul0us/So_You_Want_To_Build_A_Nethunter_Kernel/README.md

 1. Make it from scratch
 2. Take an already-existing kernel zip for your device and simply update the kernel image inside with your newly compiled file

 I prefer number 2 as it’s far less effort.
 It also has the benefit of allowing us to see what our device needs to have in a kernel zip.
-This might be an uncompressed image called `Image`, it might be the `Image.gz` we created and nothing more, it might be `Image.gz-dtb` (a combined device tree/kernel image – these are less common nowadays), or it might be `Image.gz` and also `dtbo.img`.
+This might be an uncompressed image called `Image`, it might be the `Image.gz` we created and nothing more, it might be `Image.gz-dtb` (a combined device tree/kernel image – these are less common nowadays, but if your device is expecting one, then you'll have to enable "Build a concatenated Image.gz-dtb" in your kernel configuration), or it might be `Image.gz` and also `dtbo.img`.

 ![28](/images/28.png "28")